Write for Us

-- They are not solidly grounded in the science: This includes editorials offering only the writer’s opinion, personal narratives or first-person essays about self-improvement, and pieces that merely allude to scientific concepts.
+- They are not solidly grounded in the science: This includes editorials offering only the writer’s opinion, and pieces that merely allude to scientific concepts.

 - They are not practical enough: These pieces may stray into esoteric academic debates and distinctions, or focus too much on problems and not enough on solutions.